midhun2002/blog-next/posts/introduction-to-os.md

+---
-## Introduction to Operating Systems
+title: Introduction to Operating Systems. date : "Mar 6,2021" tags : ["Operating Systems"]
+readtime: 3 min read
+cover_image : '/images/introduction-to-os/OS_photo.jpg'
+excerpt : "Operating Systems is the most basic and important concept."
+---

 Lets discuss about the operating system and its functionalities….